-Emotional explosions are not always black and white as they seem to be; there might be a lot of underlying factors behind them.
+Emotional Outbursts are not always black and white as they seem to be; there might be a lot of underlying factors behind them.

 Undoubtedly, you’ve met people like Jake who periodically spiral out of control.

 Here are the most common causes of these emotional explosions:

 Jake’s default really is to be laid-back, but under enough stress — deadlines at work, health, or family worries — his coping abilities wear thin, and it takes less to push him emotionally over the edge.